fpaskali/LFApp/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-## Testing our app: shinyapps.io
+## Testing our apps: shinyapps.io

-Our app can also be tested on shinyapps.io.
+Our apps can also be tested on shinyapps.io.
 The desktop version of our full purpose analysis app is at

 https://lfapp.shinyapps.io/LFAnalysis/